 The obvious question is then: Interesting - but how much is finished?

 We put another, very small (replacing a sink, 4 hours), job for the same people to do on the board.
-Three days later there were still no progress on the small item.
+Three days later there was still no progress on the small item.
 When we asked why the answer was that they had not yet finished the leaking roof.
-As it turned out the last parts of finishing leaking roof up, required some electrical work, and that specialist had other things to do.
+As it turned out, the last parts of finishing the leaking roof up required some electrical work, and that specialist had other things to do.

 Now this is normal.
 But this waiting time now ended up slowing down the “replacing sink”-job.
 Considerable.

-By not completing something completely we put a slab of that work onto the next one.
-If we continued like that it would be a slab on unfinished work piling up on each new thing we started.
-After awhile we’re mostly finishing “old job” and do nothing new.
+By not completing something completely, we put a slab of that work onto the next one.
+If we continued like that it would be a slab of unfinished work piling up on each new thing we started.
+After a while, we’re mostly finishing “old jobs” and do nothing new.

 And this is because we are basically lying to ourselves about the true status of the work we are doing.